elucian/bee/syntax/composite.md

 ### Double quoted string

-Double quoted strings are dynamic strings with more features than ASCII strings.
+Double quoted strings are Unicode dynamic strings with more features than ASCII strings.
 Bee support "escape" notation using escape `\` symbol only in double quoted strings.

 ```